edouardlib/EliOS/README.md

 # EliOS
-Template to start a great IOS project
+Template to start a great IOS project in Swift 3
 It uses MVVM patern

 Pods included: